Table of Contents

 Regulated Entities must file the following reports depending on the nature of transactions: Cash Transaction Report (CTR), Property Transaction Report (PTR), Cross Border Wire Transfer Report (CBWTR), Counterfeit Currency Report (CCR), NonâProfit Organization Transaction Report (NTR) and Suspicious Transaction Report (STR).
 Timely and accurate filing of these reports strengthens India’s financial monitoring framework and ensures compliance with AML/CFT obligations.

-Regulated Entities include (illustrative list): Banks (public, private, cooperative), NBFCs, Payment system operators, Stock brokers, mutual funds, portfolio managers, Insurance companies, Authorised dealers & forex entities, Designated professionals (where notified), Certain NGOs / NPOs, and Virtual Asset Service Providers (VASPs), where applicable.
-Each RE must Register on the FIU-IND reporting portal and Appoint a Principal Officer also File reports electronically in prescribed formats
+Regulated entities include (illustrative list): banks (public, private, and cooperative), NBFCs, payment system operators, stockbrokers, mutual funds, portfolio managers, insurance companies, authorized dealers & forex entities, designated professionals (where notified), certain NGOs/NPOs, and Virtual Asset Service Providers (VASPs), where applicable.
+Each RE must Register on the FIU-IND reporting portal and Appoint a principal officer and also File reports electronically in prescribed formats

-FIU-IND (Financial Intelligence Unit – India) is the central national agency responsible for Receiving, Processing, Analysing. financial transaction reports to combat money laundering, terror financing, and financial crime.
+FIU-IND (Financial Intelligence Unit – India) is the central national agency responsible for receiving, processing, and analyzing. financial transaction reports to combat money laundering, terror financing, and financial crime.
 Under the Prevention of Money Laundering Act, 2002 (PMLA), certain entities are classified as Regulated Entities (REs) and are legally required to report specified transactions to FIU-IND.
 These reports act as early-warning signals for suspicious or illegal financial activity.

 Why timely & accurate reporting is critical